 Instructions

-- Add ground beef and cook, breaking up with a wooden spoon until the beef is no longer pink.
+- Add the ground beef and cook, breaking it up with a wooden spoon, until no pink remains, about 5 to 6 minutes.
+Drain any excess fat if needed.

 These look so delicious and healthy!
 These are going on my meal plan for next week!
 Im not sold yet on the idea of mayo with my sweet potatoes, but I will take your word for it and give it a shot 🙂